What is Sales?

 Key Sales Concepts

 Your sales process is the step-by-step approach your company uses to win new business.
 It defines how you move prospects from Awareness through Interest, Desire, and Action — the main stages of the sales funnel.
-Each organization’s workflows and strategies will vary, but the process always follows close to the same structure.
+Each organization’s workflows and strategies will vary, but the process follows a similar structure.

 Prospecting is the first step in the selling process.
 Broadly speaking, there are two types of sales prospecting: